Open Accessibility Menu

 Brain & Spine Care

-New Orleans East Clinic offers Brain and Spine Care to the Greater New Orleans community.
+Brain and Spine Care in New Orleans

-doctor running a test on a patientWhen you suffer from a brain, spine, or other neurological ailment, you need expert diagnosis, treatment, and management from compassionate healthcare providers.
+doctor running a neurological test on a patientWhen you suffer from a brain, spine, or other neurological ailment, you need expert diagnosis, treatment, and management from compassionate healthcare providers.
 Neurological health is responsible for the day-to-day aspects of our lives, including memory, strength, coordination, and communication.
 We offer care including a team of board-certified neurologists skilled in treating brain and spine conditions with kindness and skill to guide you toward recovery.

 What does a neurologist do?